Pleural and Lung Cancer

 While learning his craft as a thoracic surgeon, Dr. Abraham Lebenthal was never satisfied with the status quo, always looking for ways to improve.

 He is the same way now.

 Lebenthal returned to Boston recently after three years in Philadelphia, splitting his time now between the VA Boston Healthcare System and the Brigham and Women’s Hospital nearby, looking for new challenges at both places.

-You always want to be among the best," he said.
-"And it doesn’t get any better than this.
+“You always want to be among the best.
+And it doesn’t get any better than this.”

 He previously had spent four years of clinical fellowship at Brigham and Women’s, where he became well-versed in minimally invasive surgery for cancers of the lungs and esophagus.

 Get help connecting with Dr. Lebenthal and find the treatment that's best for you.Get Help Now

 He worked the full spectrum during his earlier stay, getting experience in video-assisted thoracic surgery, advanced laparoscopy, and therapeutic endoscopy techniques.
 He also spent time as a staff surgeon in the trauma division.

 He did his schooling at the Hebrew University Medical School in Jerusalem, Israel’s premier medical school.
 He followed graduation with active duty as a battalion physician in the Israeli Army, where he gained valuable experience in an elite infantry unit.